The common toad belongs to the family of true toads and, with its plump shape, is a familiar sight in almost all of Europe.

 Common toad (Bufo bufo) is a frog belonging to the family of true toads (Bufonidae).
 The common toad, with its plump shape, is a familiar sight throughout Europe – except in Ireland and Iceland.

 The common toad grows to about 11 cm in size in temperate regions; in warmer countries they can grow to over 15 cm.
 The common toad has orange-yellow eyes with a horizontal, slit-shaped pupil.
 The toad has a brown (sometimes dark, sometimes light) skin, covered with warts.
 The belly is greyand marbled.
 The male is a few cm smaller than the female.
 In captivity, a toad can live to be about 35 years old – in the wild (disease, birds of prey, traffic) a lot less: 10 to 12 years.

-The common toad lives on insects, snails, spiders, ants and earthworms.
+The common toad lives on insects, snails and slugs, spiders, ants and earthworms.
 The common toad also eats young birds that have fallen from the nest, mice and snails.